 Investigations may include inquiries of the following:

-individuals applying for or holding positions which require certification who are employed with the North Carolina Department of Correction;
+individuals applying for or holding positions which require certification who are employed with the North Carolina Department of Public Safety, Division of Adult Correction and Juvenile Justice;

 individuals applying for or holding Company Police Officer commissions; and,